Revaz-Goguadze/uml-design-basics6/README.md

 Add public properties with "get" accessors only that should return the instance field values.

-rExample 23.3.
+Example 23.3.
 The declaration of a public property with "get" accessor.

 ```cs
 public int IntValue { get => this.intField; }